mariam-a-issa/analogical_hdrl/README.md

-# analogical_hdrl
+# Analogical HDRL
-Project for developing Analogical RL and extending it to HDC
+Project for developing Analogical RL and extending it to HDC <in progress>